 Skip to main content

 Bicycling is a great way to get to know Fort Collins.
-With relatively flat terrain, 280+ miles of wide bike lanes, and 30+ miles of multi-use trails, bicycling is a fun, healthy, and environmentally-friendly way to see all that Fort Collins has to offer.
-Check out the bike map to help you with the orientation of Fort Collins.
+With relatively flat terrain, 280+ miles of wide bike lanes, and 30+ miles of bike trails that follow both the scenic Poudre River and Spring Creek, bicycling is a fun, healthy, and environmentally friendly way to see all that Fort Collins has to offer.
+Check out the bike map to help you with the orientation of Fort Collins here.

-Fort Collins Bike Share is a great opportunity for visitors, students, and residents looking to explore the City of Fort Collins.
+The Fort Collins Bicycle Library lends bicycles to visitors, students, and residents looking to explore the City of Fort Collins.
 We offer a variety of self guided tours from the "Bike the Sites" collection, including a Brewery Tour, Environmental Learning Tour, and the Historic Tour.
+The Bike Library is centrally located in the heart of downtown Fort Collins in Old Town Square.
+Look for the Cafe Bicyclette!
+For more information, please visit www.fcbikelibrary.org or call 970-419-1050.

 Fort Collins and the surrounding vicinity offers hundreds of miles of incredible road biking.
 From flat prairie and country roads, to several steep canyons west of the City, Fort Collins offers world class road riding.
 See map!